 Leila Fiester is an independent consultant whose training and experience span the fields of cultural anthropology, journalism, program evaluation, policy analysis, and philanthropic practice.
 In 2000, she began a consulting practice that focuses on reporting, writing, research, and organizational learning for private foundations, institutes, and coalitions involved in social issues and solutions, especially those that touch on vulnerable populations and communities.
 Before 2000, Leila was a senior associate of Policy Studies Associates, a research and evaluation firm in Washington, DC that specializes in education programs for low-income and otherwise underserved children and youth.
 She also held a series of reporting jobs, including a staff position at The Washington Post.
 Leila has a B.A. in cultural anthropology from Macalester College and an M.A. in journalism from the University of Maryland.
 She lives in Frederick, MD.

-Sherise McKinney is a Research Assistant at the National Initiative on Mixed-Income Communities.
+Sherise McKinney is a Research Associate at the National Initiative on Mixed-Income Communities.
 She coordinates projects aimed at promoting successful mixed-income communities in Cleveland through the creation and implementation of strategies designed to foster strong community ties, with an emphasis on building relationships across lines of difference.
 Sherise holds a BSW from California State University, Long Beach and a Master of Science in Social Administration from the Jack, Joseph and Morton Mandel School of Applied Social Sciences at Case Western Reserve University.